woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 ## Status lines

-Each pipeline has its own status line on GitHub.
+Each pipeline will report its own status back to your forge.

 ## Flow control